stwelves/GettingAndCleaningData/CodeBook.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 Functionality:
-The script run_analysis.R creates a tidy data set in the following steps:
+The scriptÂ run_analysis.RÂ creates a tidy data set in the following steps:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set